Mercy is meant for everyone, in every possible way

 Besides completing the specific act to which the indulgence is attached, a Catholic seeking an indulgence must also

 - Pray for the intentions of the Holy Father.
 Every year, the pope publishes a list of his special intentions for each month.
-(For example, one of his intentions for the month of January 2016 is that “sincere dialogue among men and women of different faiths may produce the fruits of peace and justice.”)
 However, even simply praying “for the intentions of the Holy Father” in a more generic way is sufficient.
 The faithful are free to choose exactly how they will pray for the pope’s intentions, although the Church recommends offering an “Our Father” or a “Hail Mary.”

 - Make a sacramental confession and receive Holy Communion.
 While this condition would ideally be fulfilled on the same day one earns the indulgence, it is acceptable to receive these sacraments at a different time close to the completion of the action to which the indulgence is attached.
 In a document from the Apostolic Penitentiary (the Vatican office that regulates indulgences), which articulated many of the specific rules for indulgences on the occasion of the Jubilee Year 2000, it was indicated that an acceptable period of time to fulfill this condition is within 20 days of fulfilling the indulgenced act.